-However for us EuroMillion followers, the EuroMillions winner has decided to remain anonymous.
+However, for us EuroMillion followers, the EuroMillions winner has decided to remain anonymous.

-The lottery winner’s decision to remain anonymous may have been fueled by the fact that very often lottery winners receive massive amounts of unwarranted attention from people looking for handouts.
+The lottery winner’s decision to remain anonymous may have been fueled by the fact that very often, lottery winners receive massive amounts of unwarranted attention from people looking for handouts.

-Since the National Lottery began, more than 2,800 people have become millionaires including Nigel Page from Cirencester, who won £56 million in February 2010 along with Les and Sam Scadding from South Wales who won £45.5 million in November 2009.
+Since the National Lottery began, more than 2,800 people have become millionaires, including Nigel Page from Cirencester, who won £56 million in February 2010, along with Les and Sam Scadding from South Wales, who won £45.5 million in November 2009.

-The biggest EuroMillions winners in the United Kingdom are Colin and Chris Weir who won a massive £161,653,000 in July 2011.
-They are unlikely to be eclipsed as the lottery game has amended its rules re rollovers.
+The biggest EuroMillions winners in the United Kingdom are Colin and Chris Weir, who won a massive £161,653,000 in July 2011.
+They are unlikely to be eclipsed as the lottery game has amended its rollover rules.

 In the interim, the EuroMillions jackpot has been reset to £12 million and will be drawn tonight.